Tesla CEO Elon Musk has criticized Apple, saying the iPhone maker uses more cobalt in its batteries than Tesla.

-Apple is reportedly developing an electric self-driving car under a project code-named Titan.
+Apple is reportedly developing an electric self-driving car under Titan’s project code.

 “Some cobalt mined in places like the Democratic Republic of the Congo has been linked to human rights abuses such as child labor,” reports CNBC.

-In 2019, Apple, in addition to Tesla and other major technology companies, was named as defendants in a human rights lawsuit, according to The Guardian.
+In 2019, Apple, in addition to Tesla and other major technology companies, was named as defendant in a human rights lawsuit, according to The Guardian.